 While many people believe eating disorders predominately affect teenaged, straight, cisgender females, disordered eating is a disease that can affect anyone, at any age and from all walks of life.
 This includes any race, socioeconomic status, as well as any gender identity or sexual orientation.
 In fact, research has consistently shown that eating disorders disproportionately impact the LGBTQIA+ community.
 Gay males are thought to represent only 5% of the total male population, but among males who have eating disorders, 42% identify as gay.

 The reasons individuals develop eating disorders are multifactorial and complex.
-So why does disordered eating permeate every segment of the LGBTQ+ community?
-According to the National Eating Disorders Association (NEDA), LGBTQ+ identified persons experience unique stressors that may contribute to the development of an eating disorder.
+So why does disordered eating permeate every segment of the LGBTQIA+ community?
+According to the National Eating Disorders Association (NEDA), LGBTQIA+ identified persons experience unique stressors that may contribute to the development of an eating disorder.